fkztw/blog/content/posts/error-contextify-0-1-15-install-node-gyp-rebuild.md

 ## Solution

-Downgrade node to 6.11 which is LTS version can solved this problem.
+Downgrade node to 6.11 which is LTS version can solve this problem.

 ```
 - nvm install v6.11.2